rubenhazelaar/kompo/README.md

     //
     // To re-render the application efficiently it's important to
     // determine if re-rendering is really needed by performing
-    // checks as (and returning) as soon as possible.
+    // checks (and returning) as soon as possible.
     // More on this in the section 'Action & Reaction'.
 });